Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Methodology

 The physical parameters of the simulations are similar to those in the laboratory experiment~\citep{murphy2015splash} and the numerical study~\citep{wang2023analysis}.
 The impacting raindrops are ellipsoids, with a major axis length of $d_h=4.3\text{ mm}$ and a minor axis length of $d_v=3.8\text{ mm}$.
 The effective diameters are defined as $d_0=(d_vd_h^2)^{1/3}=4.1\text{ mm}$.
 Raindrops of this size fall within the less-studied BC regime, which characterizes the most energetic air–water impact dynamics, and occur during intense rainfall~\citep{best1950size}.
-The initial raindrop velocity before impact is set to $U_0 =7.2 \text{ m/s}$, which is about 82\% of the terminal velocity of raindrops this size falling in quiescent air~\citep{gunn1949terminal}.
+The initial raindrop velocity before impact is set to $U_0 =7.2 \text{ m/s}$, which is about 82\% of the terminal velocity of raindrops this size falling in quiescent air based on the field observations from~\citet{gunn1949terminal}, which show that the velocity of the raindrops varies in the range of 0.2 and 9 m/s and their diameters typically range from approximately 0.1 mm to 6 mm.
 The initial gap between the raindrop and the free surface is set to $\delta=0.1d_0$.

 As illustrated in figure~\ref{figlayout}, the computational domain length is selected as $L=16d_0$ to ensure a balance between computational efficiency and minimization of boundary effects.
 The pool depth is set to $H=8d_0$, providing sufficient space above the free surface to form secondary droplets from splashing.
 An outflow boundary condition is applied at the top of the domain, while all other boundaries use a symmetry boundary condition.
 The density and viscosity ratios between water and air are $\rho_w/\rho_a=783$ and $\mu_w/\mu_a=56$, respectively.
-The following dimensionless numbers can be obtained, Reynolds number $Re = \rho_{w} U_0 d_0/\mu_{w} = 30069$, Weber number $We = \rho_w U_0^2 d_0/\sigma_0 = 2964$, and Froude number $Fr = U_0^2/g d_0 = 1290$.
+The following dimensionless numbers can be obtained, Reynolds number $Re = \rho_{w} U_0 d_0/\mu_{w} = 30069$, Weber number $We = \rho_w U_0^2 d_0/\sigma_0 = 2964$, and Froude number $Fr = U_0^2/(g d_0) = 1290$.
 The computational grid is initialized based on the distance to the droplet centers: the mesh is refined up to level 12 (corresponding to a smallest mesh size of $\Delta = 15.6\,\mu\text{m}$) within the raindrops and progressively coarsened with increasing distance.
 After initialization, the AMR algorithm adaptively refines the grid, with a maximum refinement level of $L_{max}=12$.
-As an illustration of the computational cost of our simulations, case D2 consumes approximately $7\times10^5$ core-hours to simulate 45.6 ms of the impact process.
+As an illustration of the computational cost of our simulations, case D2 consumes approximately $7\times10^4$ core-hours to simulate 45.6 ms of the impact process.